redteaminfra/redteam-infra/ansible/roles/go-fileserver/README.md

 > Simple, Powerful and Productive file server written in Go

 An easy way to receive files via http.
-Recommended to sit behind a reverse proxy server.
+Recommended to be installed on homebase and sit behind one of the proxy servers.

 An example nginx configuration: